omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

  > ***Note**: For more information about parameter types, return types, valid values, and so on, see the [Plasma Contract API documentation](../contracts/BlockController.md#submitblock).*

 # Block retrieval
-To learn what blocks need to be retrieved during sync, read the values of `nextChildBlock` and `childBlockInterval` from the contract (e.g. via [`eth_call`](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_call)).
+To learn what blocks need to be retrieved during sync, read `PlasmaFramework.nextChildBlock()` and `PlasmaFramework.childBlockInterval()`.
 Compute block numbers by iterating every `childBlockInterval` from `0 + childBlockInterval` up to `nextChildBlock - childBlockInterval`, inclusive.
 Next, read values of roots of Merkle trees of blocks by calling `PlasmaFramework.blocks(blknum)`.

 # Transactions
 Transactions are composed of inputs and outputs.
 An input is simply a pointer to the output of another transaction.